-6. Links with the wider community
+7 Links with the wider community

-Visitors are welcomed into school.
+Visitors are welcomed into school (refer to Visitor Policy).

-The development of a strong home-school link is regarded as very important, enabling parents / carers and teachers to work in an effective partnership to support the learner
+The development of a strong home-school link is regarded as very important, enabling parents / carers and teachers to work in an effective partnership to support the learner.